Career Development: CONTACT

 Law Career Counselor

 Neva Tassan is a Law Career Counselor with Golden Gate University.
-Her responsibilities include advising students and alumni of the JD, LLM and SJD programs, with a focus on recent graduates.
-She is also responsible for collecting employment information for ABA and NALP reporting.
+Neva advises students and alumni of the JD, LLM and SJD programs, with a focus on recent graduates.
+She also manages the Open Doors 1L Job Shadow Program and is responsible for collecting employment information for ABA and NALP reporting.

 Prior to joining Golden Gate University, Neva worked as a Deputy Public Defender in Orange County and went on to open a private practice as a solo criminal defense practitioner here in the Bay Area.
 Neva honed her trial skills at the Gerry Spence Trial Lawyers College in Wyoming and worked in litigation for nearly a decade.
 During her practice, she provided training to law student interns and new attorney members of the California Bar.